MichaelDarpino/MIchaelDarpino.github.io/index.md

 * **Multisim**
 * **LTspice**

-When I am not tinkering with electronic DIY projects, I am often hiking with friends enjoying what nature has to offer.
+When I am not tinkering with electronic DIY projects, I am often hiking with friends, enjoying what nature has to offer.
 ## Mechatronics

 **Purpose:**